yusufozbay/Brief-AI-APP/NETLIFY_ENV_VARS.md

 VITE_DATAFORSEO_LOGIN=your_dataforseo_login
 VITE_DATAFORSEO_PASSWORD=your_dataforseo_password
 ```
-**Description**: DataForSEO API credentials for competitor analysis and SERP data
+**Description**: DataForSEO API credentials for competitor analysis and SERP data (used by serverless function)
 **Required**: YES - For competitor selection and analysis features
+**Note**: These credentials are securely handled by the serverless function to avoid CORS issues

 ### 3. Firebase Configuration (OPTIONAL - for sharing functionality)
 ```